Grand Sierra Resort: MGM Grand (1978–1986)

-In 1975, officials from the Metro-Goldwyn Mayer Company began to scout out Reno locations for their proposed high rise hotel-casino they wanted to model after their very high-profile Las Vegas casino, the MGM Grand.
-Following a deal with and approval from the City Council, MGM purchased land between Mill and 2nd Streets, at that time a gravel pit.
-The Summer of 1976 saw construction begin on the 26 story, 1,015 room property that would then be one of the largest in the world.
+In 1975, Metro-Goldwyn-Mayer began to scout out Reno locations for their proposed high rise hotel-casino, which they planned to model after its high-profile Las Vegas casino, the MGM Grand.
+Following approval by City Council, MGM purchased land between Mill and 2nd Streets, at that time a gravel pit.
+Groundbreaking occurred in the Summer of 1976 and construction began on the 26-story, 1,015 room property that would then be one of the largest in the world.
 After two years of fast-tracked construction, the building opened with fanfare, fashion and media attention on May 3, 1978.

 In the Summer of 1981, MGM opened an expansion of the hotel with a 26-story wing plus an additional 900 rooms, making a total of 2,001 rooms and suites.
 Three years later in November 1984 MGM revealed plans to expand the Reno hotel further: a $60 million 26 story wing with another 954 rooms, which never materialized.
 After fights and issues with the City Council, the expansion was later approved on September 23, 1985, amid rumors the MGM would be sold.
-Less than five months later on November 16, 1985 those rumors proved to be true with Bally Manufacturing announcing that it would acquire the Reno and Las Vegas MGM's for $440 million, further questioning the newly approved expansion for Reno.
+Less than five months later on November 16, 1985, those rumors proved to be true with Bally Manufacturing announcing that it would acquire the Reno and Las Vegas MGM's for $440 million, further questioning the newly approved expansion for Reno.